hank317/conference-assistant/README.md

 # spark: generalv3.5
 ```
 You need to provide additional conference documents, and the assistant will learn and answer based on the content of these documents.
 We currently support a variety of file formats, including *.doc*, *.docx*, *.xls*, *.xlsx*, *.txt*, *.csv*, *.tsv*, and more.
 However, we recommend using <mark>*.xlsx*</mark> or <mark>*.csv*</mark> formats for optimal results.
-## 💫 start chatting with your assistant
+## 💫 quickly chat with your assistant
 Quickly initiate chat, support streaming and non streaming, default streaming.
 ```python
 # Start a Chat.